linode/apl-docs/docs/get-started/labs/using-argo-cd.md

 Once you return to the Argo CD application, click on the `team<name>` application.

-The application is configured for automatic syncing, so a manual `SYNC` is not needed.
+The application is set to sync automatically, so a manual `SYNC` is not required.
+Once ArgoCD completes the sync, the nginx deployment will appear as shown below:

 ![Syncing in ArgoCD](../../img/argo-team-sync.png)